akhumphrey/guitar-amplifiers/1224/README.md

 After tracking down a [schematic of the original radio](https://www.vintageradio.co.nz/static/images/models/philco/1224/Philco_1224_schematic.png), the new plan became to try and build a guitar amplifier instead.

+## Design goals

+### Power

+In my lack of experience, I've used as much as possible from existing schematics.
+The power supply, rectification, filtering and output stages have been lifted from the original schematic and modified as necessary.
+Key changes include:

+- replaced the three capacitor can with individual capacitors of the same value and rating - a cost-saving measure;
+- replaced the 1500 Ω, centre-tapped power resistor with two 750 Ω resistors (of appropriate power dissipation) in series - another cost-saving measure;
+- replaced the 100 Ω, 1 Watt voltage dropping resistor (R15) with an 820 Ω, 3 Watt resistor - the original design was clearly intended for a lower mains voltage than is present today, so this was necessary to bring the much higher B+ back down to reasonable levels;
+- added two UF4007 diodes between the high voltage secondary winding and the rectifier tube - an effort in catastrophe protection in case the rectifier fails.

+A further minor deviation from the original design is to separate the grounding of the filter capacitors.
+In the original schematic, the three capacitor can is grounded, but it isn't clear exactly where the component is actually grounded within the chassis.

+I have opted to ground the first filter capacitor separately, as close as possible to the power transformer's high voltage secondary center tap.
+The remaining filter capacitors have been attached to the preamp's ground rail, which eventually gets grounded at a chassis lug near the input jack.

+### Preamp

+The overall design of the preamp is my best guess at cloning the classic tweed era [Fender Princeton (5F2-A)](https://en.wikipedia.org/wiki/Fender_Princeton).
+Instead of the usual 12AX7 for the cascading gain stages, they are instead provided by a similar-in-performance 7F7 dual triode tube.
+The μ of the 7F7 is only `70` (as opposed to the `100` of a 12AX7), but that will almost certainly have so little difference on the final product as to be negligible.

+In a similar vein, the output tube is a 7C5 power pentode - the loctal equivalent of the 6V6GT you would normally see in a Princeton of this era.

 ## Provided files

 ![schematic](schematic/main.png)